Daily habits that will change your life

 Feed your flower and invest in this necessary supplement.

 Our overall health is governed by our gut, which is full of bacteria.
-Each day we consume things that kill off the good bacteria in our gut such as antibiotics, caffeine, unhealthy foods and alcohol that leaves our poor gut inflammed and irritated.
+Each day we consume things that kill off the good bacteria in our gut such as antibiotics, caffeine, unhealthy foods and alcohol.
+These things leaves our poor gut inflamed and irritated.
 We often think of bacteria as something that causes disease, but our bodies are full of bacteria, both good and bad.
 Probiotics are pills, (there are food forms too), that contain microorganisms such as bacteria to help replenish our stores.
-They are referred to as the ‘helpful’ bacteria, they help improve our digestive system that in turn assists our immune system.
+They are referred to as the ‘helpful’ bacteria.
+They help improve our digestive system that in turn assists our immune system.

 I struggled with IBS for many years before discovering probiotics, they have changed my life.
 I have never been healthier, and maintained my weight so well.
-Probiotics are available in most pharmacies and health stores.
+Probiotics are available in most pharmacies and health stores or check out this great value one.

 We have all heard this one before.
 Drink your eight glasses of water.
 But seriously, drink more water.
 Remember the flower analogy, that we wither without sunlight and water?
 I think that drinking eight glasses a day should be an absolute minimum.